eclipse-hawkbit/hawkbit/hawkbit-rest/hawkbit-rest-docs/README.md

 # hawkBit Rest Documentation tests

-The Rollouts Rest Documentation tests are based on [Rest Docs](https://projects.spring.io/spring-restdocs/).
+The hawkBit Rest Documentation tests are based on [Rest Docs](https://projects.spring.io/spring-restdocs/).
 These tests generate documentation for our RESTful services.

 ## Run and create snippets